On Being Gathering

-Named one of 15 Faith Leaders to Watch by the Center for American Progress, Reverend Jennifer Bailey is an ordained minister, public theologian, and emerging national leader in the multi-faith movement for justice.
-She is the founding executive director of the Faith Matters Network, a collective led by people of color that trains, connects, convenes, and amplifies marginalized people of faith, primarily people of color, to chart a new moral horizon.
+Named one of 15 faith leaders to watch by the Center for American Progress, Reverend Jennifer Bailey is an ordained minister, public theologian, and emerging national leader in the multi-faith movement for justice.
+She is the founder and executive director of the Faith Matters Network, a collective led by people of color that trains, connects, convenes, and amplifies marginalized people of faith, primarily people of color, to chart a new moral horizon.

 NASA astrophysicist and exoplanet expert

 Dr. Natalie Batalha is an astrophysicist at NASA Ames Research Center and the mission scientist for NASA’s Kepler Mission.
 She holds a bachelor’s degree in physics from the University of California, Berkeley, and a doctorate in astrophysics from the University of California, Santa Cruz.
 She was a professor of physics and astronomy at San Jose State University for ten years before joining the astrophysics branch of the space sciences division of NASA Ames Research Center.